 Teachers on Provisional Intern Permits (PIPs) were provided a weekly cohort meeting focused on beginning pedagogy.
 Two cohort meetings occurred weekly to allow teachers on a PIP to work around university course schedules.
 Support was provided for required testing and BCSD staff worked closely with university partners to ensure teachers on permits were taking prerequisite requirements to move to credentials.

 This table displays the number of school days dedicated to staff development and continuous improvement.

-This table displays the number of school days dedicated to stan development and continuous improvement.
 Subject 2021-22 2022-23 2023-24 Number of school days dedicated to Staff Development and Continuous Improvement